Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 Result:

 Note: the use of delim to ensure the left brace covers the full height of the matrix.
-In this case, there is no corresponding right brace, so the equation ends with an empty delimiter coded as { }.
+In this case, there is no corresponding right brace, so the equation ends with an empty delimiter coded to {~ }, and to ensure typography is maintained.
+You will know when the delimiter braces don’t match when you see unusual equation results.

-Example 2 – Demonstrate summation, integral, subscripts, and fractions bounded by absolute value delimiters.
+Advanced Example 2: Demonstrate summation, integral, subscripts, and fractions bounded by absolute value delimiters.

 Enter a shortcode block like this…